vietjtnguyen/simple-soundboard/README.md

 # Contributing

-The interface is purpusefully spartan.
-Feel free to send me pull requests if you have nice stylings or features.
+The interface is purposefully spartan.
+Feel free to send me pull requests if you have nice styling or features.

 # License